 The endangered Great Green Macaw, the vulnerable Great Curassow, and the near-threatened Guiana Crested Eagle and harpy eagle stand out among the impressive 411 documented species of birds.

-Taken together, reptiles and amphibians total about 108 species, with several species of poisonous snakes and 4 species of marine turtles (Loggerhead, Leatherback, green turtle, and hawksbill turtle).
+Reptiles and amphibians total about 108 species, with several poisonous snakes and four marine turtles: Loggerhead, Leatherback, green turtle, and hawksbill turtle.
 Freshwater fish include the economically significant migratory Bobo Mullet or Cuyamel.